mrkem598/dyno_data/README.md

 $ git commit # a text editing software will popup and you can add a commit message there
 $ git push origin master # push your commit from Git to Github
 ```
+This analysis can be used to expand the research for apartment density in Washington D.C. based on apartment size and price range.